-- to lapse compression analysis in accordance with BRE IP5/97.
-Details of any ground treatment (e.g. vibro treatment, cement-lime stabilisation etc.).
-Geotechnical validation report including: Confirmation that all made ground and organic matter was removed.
+- g) Details of any ground treatment (e.g. vibro treatment, cement-lime stabilisation etc.).
+Geotechnical validation report including:

+otecnical validation report including: Confirmation that all made ground and organic matter was removed.
 Details of formation levels prior to filling works.
 Depths of all cut and fill carried out across the site with levels linked to the original site investigation.
 Details demonstrating compliance with Clause 610 of the Specification for Highway Works (for structural fills).
 Details and locations of all tests and interpretation by the Geotechnical Engineer.
-Confirmation of the bearing capacity achieved by the earthway/rs and confirmation that long-term settlement.
+Confirmation of the bearing capacity achieved by the earthworks and confirmation that long-term settlement will not exceed 25 mm or 1:500 differential settlement.